-This reflection was first published on The Pope’s Worldwide Prayer Network in August, 2017.
+This reflection on the Pope’s Prayer Intention for Artists was first published on The Pope’s Worldwide Prayer Network in August, 2017.

 This month Pope Francis asks the world to pray for artists: That artists of our time, through their ingenuity, may help everyone discover the beauty of creation.

-The Pope’s Prayer Intention for Artists invites us to ask: How can we become “custodians of beauty”, that we may all discover the beauty of creation?
+The Pope’s Prayer Intention for Artists invites us to ask: How can we become “custodians of beauty”?
+How may we all discover the beauty of creation?

 Artists: Creativity an echo of God’s Creation

 We experience the world through our senses, through our ears, eyes and bodies.
-Art is physical, but it awakens in us a sense of the spiritual, and can point us to God.
-Through painting, music, theatre, etc. we see the incarnation – the flesh and blood- of the beauty, truth and goodness of God.
+Art is a physical, sensual expression.
+Even so, art awakens in us a sense of the spiritual, and can point us to God.
+Through painting, music, and theatre we see the incarnation – the flesh and blood- of the beauty, truth and goodness of God.
 Through beauty artists communicate a physical presence of God, an echo of God’s physical presence in the Eucharist.

 No longer an important criteria for art in the contemporary art world, popular culture has twisted the word “beauty” in slick magazines to mean inachievable physical perfection.
-Beauty is often deemed as luxury, superfluous, non-essential in the same way the apostle questioned the woman’s offering of perfume to Jesus “we could have sold that bottle and given the money to the poor.”
-But true beauty is always intertwined with her sisters, truth and goodness, and beauty is a powerful means of communicating the God’s saving truth to the world in a visible, tangible way.
+Beauty is often deemed as a luxury, superfluous, non-essential.
+In the same way, the apostles questioned the woman’s offering of perfume to Jesus: “We could have sold that bottle and given the money to the poor (Matthew 26:9).”
+But true beauty is always intertwined with her sisters, truth and goodness.
+The beauty of God’s creation powerfully communicates God’s saving truth to the world in a visible, tangible way.